An Overview Of Stress Management

 This will also offer your body a break from prolonged sitting.
 During holidays, engaging in mindfulness exercises can help you focus on the here and now, which will help you unwind and manage your stress.

 You can do this by focusing on your breathing deeply, practicing meditation, or objectively observing your surroundings.
+Temporarily turning off your technology during breaks might also be very good.

-Continuous screen time and digital notifications can bring mental tiredness and increased stress.
+Continuous screen time and digital notifications can cause mental tiredness and increased stress.
 Instead, take advantage of your breaks to indulge in mind- and soul-nourishing activities like reading, relaxing music, or working on a creative pastime.

 8. Prioritize Self-Care